amscanne/jenkins-gerrit-jira-checker/README.md

 commit to be accepted regardless of issues.
 By default is contains `trivial`, `merge`, `hotyb` (hold on to your butt), and `wdil` (we'll do it live).

+    GERRIT_USERNAME

+`GERRIT_USERNAME` may be used to override the username used to login to Gerrit.
+Otherwise, the current user will be used.

 That's it!